40 Ways to Get Back in Shape

 Ran a half-mile in four minutes?
 Powered through 10 beautiful burpees in 20 seconds?
 Lifted 15 pounds during bicep curls?
 Mark it down!
 Tracking your progress and seeing how strong you're getting along the way makes for some serious motivation—and adds a little competition with yourself, says Marraccini.

 Decide how many days a week you want to work out or how much time you want to commit to exercise per week, then slightly increase it over time.
 "Keep in mind that increasing volume by more than 10 percent for consecutive weeks is a recipe for overuse injuries, so keep the increases small," says Phil Timmons, a personal trainer at Blink Fitness.

 Aiming to crush an a.m. workout?
-Set yourself up for a seamless morning by packing all your belongings, from your workout clothes and water bottle to the outfit you need to change into, the night before.
-Then you don’t have to worry about it in the morning, says Timmons.
+Set yourself up for a seamless morning by preparing your workout clothes and water bottle the night before.
+Then you don't have to worry about it in the morning, says Timmons.

 In addition to taking notes on the weight you lift or how fast you run, you should also note how you feel after a workout, says F. Lee Wratislaw, CPT and manager of digital programming for Gold's AMP.
 You can also record your weight and measurements if weight loss is your goal.
 "The more data you keep, the more you will be able to accurately assess progress," he says.
 Plus, you can look back at a workout that made you feel happy, excited, or proud, and then repeat it!

 Personal trainers help you focus on form, build you a progressive (and not too demanding) training program, and, of course, can play a role in keeping you on track—especially if you spend the money on it, says Wratislaw.
 If you want to save a few dollars, you can also turn to online platforms like Trainiac or Gold's AMP app.